airamez/codando-live/SQL/SQL_Overview.md

 ## Set Operations: Union, Intersect and Except

-Set operations allow you to combine results from multiple queries.
+Set operations allow the combination of results from multiple queries.
-The cobined queries must have the same columns (number, order and types)
+The combined queries must have the same columns (number, order and types)

 ### Union

 The [UNION](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/set-operators-union-transact-sql?view=sql-server-ver16) operator combines the results of two or more SELECT statements.
-It eliminates duplicate rows by default.
+It eliminates duplicate rows by default, if duplicates are desired **UNION ALL** must be used.

 * Sintaxe